eda-ricercatore/gulyas-scripts/notes/python.md

 	- Encapsulation enables the treatment of an object as a black box
 		\cite[Chapter 9, pp. 183]{Hall2009b} to hide its details "from
 		the outside world" \cite[Chapters 7, pp. 139]{Hetland2005}.
+		* This is similar to polymorphism, because encapsulation and polymorphism are concepts/principles of abstraction
+			\cite[Chapters 7, pp. 143]{Hetland2005}.
+		* Encapsulation enables the usage of objects without knowing the details of how these objects are constructed
+			\cite[Chapters 7, pp. 143]{Hetland2005}.
 	- **self** refers to the instance object that the instance methods are operating with \cite[Chapter 9, pp. 183]{Hall2009b}.
 	- **dir(*[instance object]*)** shows a list of attributes and methods